nicholasgcotton/Nuix-Export-To-Evidence-Reports/README.md

 Purpose: Export documents from Nuix with the following file structure (similar to legal export).

+Documents:
+Optionally
+a) PDFs,
-Documents: Optionall a) PDFs, b) Natives of kind:spreadsheet c) Natives of all kinds d) PDFs with markup (vetting) [only avaiable with EXPORT_LEGAL license]
+b) Natives of kind:spreadsheet
+c) Natives of all kinds
+d) PDFs with markup (vetting) [only avaiable with EXPORT_LEGAL license]

 Task Number = T(NUMBER)
 Task Action Number = TA(NUMBER)